 What makes Klarna different from PayPal is the support of stores.
 Unlike PayPal, you can go to any store that supports credit cards and pay with your Klarna account.

 PayPal is a solid platform to pay for goods over the internet.
-With its wide availability and strict rules, it is an on the go payment method for millions of users worldwide.
+Its wide availability and strict rules make it an on the go payment method for millions of users worldwide.
 Other than shopping, you can send money to another PayPal account.